DjangoGirls/tutorial/django_urls/README.md

 ## Your first Django url!

 Time to create our first urls!
-We want to build two of them:
-1. http://127.0.0.1:8000/ - which will be a homepage of our blog and will display a list posts
+We want http://127.0.0.1:8000/ to be a homepage of our blog and display a list posts.
-- http://127.0.0.1:8000/post/__ID__/ - which will show only a post with given __ID__ (id is your post identifier, it's a unique identification of your post)

-We want to keep `mysite/urls.py` file clean, so we will import urls from our `blog` application to main `mysite/urls.py` file.
+We also want to keep `mysite/urls.py` file clean, so we will import urls from our `blog` application to main `mysite/urls.py` file.
 Go ahead, delete comment lines and add a line that will import `blog.urls` into main url (`''`).

 Your `mysite/urls.py` file should now look like this: